Proven-Paradox/shaper-system/Modules/Reconfiguring.md

 Prerequisites: None
 Range: None
 Targets: Self
-Cost: 3 MP or 6 HP per rearranged [Attribute](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#step-1-attributes) (Upkeep: 1 MP or 2 HP per rearranged Attribute, chosen per round)
+Cost: 3 MP or 6 HP per rearranged [Attribute](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#step-1-attributes) point (Upkeep: 1 MP or 2 HP per rearranged Attribute point, chosen per round)
 Effect: You may rearrange up to 2 points of your Attributes.
 For example, a character with [Strength 2, Toughness 2, Finesse 0, Mind 1, Heart -1, Soul 1] can take  two points from Finesse to gain Strength and Toughness, making their physical Attributes [Strength 3, Toughness 3, Finesse -2].
 Their associated [Point Stats](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#step-2-a-point-stats), [Offense/Defense](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#step-2-b-offensedefense), and [Initiative](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#initiative) are modified accordingly.
 The round after you use Reconfigure, you act based on your new Initiative bonus.
 This can alter the order in which you act.